Easy Traditional Potato Salad

 - 2 teaspoons celery seeds

-- 2 tablespoons freshly chopped parsley, chives or dill
+- 2 tablespoons fresh parsley, chives or dill, chopped

 - Place potatoes in a large pot and add enough water to cover potatoes.
 Bring to a boil over high heat.

-- Cook 13 to 15 minutes or until potatoes are tender.
+- Cook 13-15 minutes or until potatoes are tender.
 Drain.